Using Cisco Discovery Protocol (CDP)

 Port ID

-to the device you’re running the command on.
-Check out this router output for an example:
+the device you’re running the command on.
+Check out this router output for an

 Device ID: R2